What are the reasons employees choose to leave a company?

 This above slightly altered saying applies to all the managers/owners and high-rankers that does not create a professional environment of career growth.
 The majority of employees (especially Gen Y and Z) that enter the job market do not intend on staying in the same position for the rest of their lives.
 Therefore, companies should come up with a system to take interest and improve their employees’ skills and thus their chances for advancement.

 According to todayonline.com, in Singapore, 2 in 5 employees leave a company when they feel that there are very few chances for skill training and career development.
-This showcases once more that employees have ambitions, goals and want to see themselves climb higher than they already are.
+This ratio showcases once more that employees have ambitions, goals and want to see themselves climb higher.
 If a company puts obstacles in front of them, quitting work is a one-way street.

 It’s better to be alone than in bad company